 Your position is crucially important when doing this, if you’re off balance your horse will have to work twice as hard but won’t be engaging the right muscles.
 When riding up a hill make sure your position is forward, if the slope is really steep then you might have to raise yourself out of the saddle with your weight solely on the stirrups.
 As you would expect the opposite is true for going downwards, your body should ideally create a straight line with the horse’s front legs.
 Make sure you give the horse enough rein though so that he can move his head and neck freely to adjust his balance if he needs to.

-When riding uphill some horses will try to crow hop up the hill, this can be because he’s eager to get up the hill but it can also be because he’s in pain so make sure you don’t over do it.
+When riding uphill some horses will try to crow hop (Where a horse jumps with his back arched and legs stiffened) up the hill, this can be because he’s eager to get up the hill but it can also be because he’s in pain so make sure you don’t overdo it.
 If your horse does start to crow hop bring him back down and perform a few small and slow circles on the ground to help calm him down.
-If he continues to do it then make sure you’re not trying to climb to bigger slope before his muscles are ready.
+If he continues to do it then make sure you’re not trying to climb too big a slope before his muscles are ready.

-As a horse walks backwards (or backs up) he moves his hind legs much further under his body than normal, this is great for strengthening those muscles, and can be done either mounted or dismounted although it does require more strength from the horse to do this with a rider.
+As a horse walks backward (or backs up) he moves his hind legs much further under his body than normal, this is great for strengthening those muscles and can be done either mounted or dismounted although it does require more strength from the horse to do this with a rider.

 When you first start to do this pay attention to whether or not your horse moves in a straight line and if he tends to move in one direction or not.
 If he doesn’t keep in a straight line then he may be experiencing pain on the opposite side.

-If you have access to a safe stream or river (or any patch of water) that is knee deep then you can use that to encourage your horse to use his abdominal muscles.
-As you trot through the water your horse automatically lift his stomach, this will of course help to strengthen his abdominal muscles but will also help with his back muscles.
+If you have access to a safe stream or river (or any patch of water) that is knee-deep then you can use that to encourage your horse to use his abdominal muscles.
+As you trot through the water your horse automatically lifts his stomach, this will, of course, help to strengthen his abdominal muscles but will also help with his back muscles.
 This is because he’ll partly use his back to lift his stomach, rather like if you sit up straight and then bring your stomach in – you’ll feel your back working to do this.

 This method can also be used to judge how relaxed and flexible your horse is in his spine, the more he flexes the more engaged his muscles are and therefore the more flexible he will be.

-We all know how pole work can help your horse’s rhythm, balance and suppleness but with irregular poles this will also help to strengthen his muscles.
-Rather than a line of evenly spaced poles makes sure that the distances between each pole is random and that some of them are raised too.
-Your horse will then be forced to not only pay attention to the poles but also to his stride, having to readjust it as the poles gaps change.
+We all know how pole work can help your horse’s rhythm, balance, and suppleness but with irregular poles, this will also help to strengthen his muscles.
+Rather than a line of evenly spaced poles makes sure that the distances between each pole are random and that some of them are raised too.
+Your horse will then be forced to not only pay attention to the poles but also to his stride, having to readjust it as the pole’s gaps change.
 It’s this readjusting that helps with his muscles.

 It’s crucially important to start this at a slow pace, don’t think that your horse is great over poles so you can do this at a trot or canter.
 Over time your horse’s muscles and overall strength will improve so take it slow and build the speed over time.